f4z3r/.bootstrap/README.md

 ## Setup

+Install the `base-devel` package to ensure we have enough binaries for building most things from source, especially when installing things from the AUR.

 Install `git` to clone this repository.
 Also generate ssh keys.

 > Maybe configure the appropriate mirror list before performing the `pacman` udpate: